ciphx-src/pki-test-framework/README.md

 ## Synopsis

-PKI Test Framework is designed to produce X509 material useful for CICD integration testing.
+PKI Test Framework is designed to produce X509 material useful for CI/CD integration testing.

 On build, PKI Test Framework will generate a multi-organization PKI identity tree, then launch a web server to serve the certificates.
-The certificate are available over HTTPS, so TLS certificates are generated as well.
+The certificates are available over HTTPS, so TLS certificates are generated as well.

 ## Usage

-Clone from Github:
+Clone from GitHub:
 ``` shell
 git clone https://github.com/merlincinematic/x509-test-framework.git
 cd x509-test-framework